 Model and detail elements that are obscured by other elements can be displayed using the Show Hidden Lines tool.
 You can use the Show Hidden Lines tool on all elements that have the Hidden Lines subcategory.
 The Remove Hidden Lines tool is the inverse of the Show Hidden Lines tool.
 To show hidden lines go View > Graphics > Show Hidden.

-- Masking regions are white boxes that can have (or not have) discernible borders to them.
-Masking regions are typically used to ‘hide’ or mask certain content from a view that you don’t want shown or printed.
-To create a masking region go Annotate > Detail > Region > Masking Region
+Masking regions are white boxes that can have (or not have) discernible borders to them.
+They are typically used to ‘hide’ or mask certain content from a view that you don’t want to be shown or printed.
+To create a masking region go Annotate > Detail > Region > Masking Region.

 Beyond the ability to control opacity (transparent or opaque), two other variations of filled region types are available, Drafting regions (2D) and Model regions (3D):

 - Drafting regions are a region type typically used for patterns.
 Some examples of a drafting region hatch might be diagonal lines in an area plan, or crosshatched lines to show the difference between two departments.
 Drafting regions are created by specifying a distance between two or more lines relative to the printed sheet.

 - Model regions keep a consistent spacing relative to the model, not the view.
 You might use a model region to show ceiling tiles or brick courses, or tile pattern in a bathroom tile pattern.
 Model regions will keep their scale relative to the model.

 Not all families need to be modelled from scratch.
 If the family you are after isn’t in the default Out-of-the-Box (OOTB)Revit library, try doing a quick search online.
 Here is a list of useful websites: